jazeved0/BuzzBlogApp/docs/MANUAL.md

 In `conf/nginx.conf`, configure the NGINX server used as a load balancer.
 Here we set the server to listen on port 80, use 8 worker processes, and limit the number of simultaneous connections that can be opened by a worker process to
-512. Also, define the hostname and port of the API Gateway server to which client requests are forwarded (here we use `172.17.0.1:8080`).
+512. Also, define the hostname and port of the API Gateway servers to which client requests are forwarded.
 ```
 worker_processes 8;